phyver/GameShell/doc/gameshell.md

   which will go directly to mission `N`.
 Just like `gsh skip`, this command will first ask for a password.

 * `gsh protect` and `gsh unprotect`: the directories containing GameShell code and data are neither readable nor writable by the player.
 (Except in debug mode, or when running from the source repository.)
 That's to prevent accident where a player inadvertently removes some important file.
 Those commands reset the read / write permissions.
-(No password is necessary for them.)
+(The admin password is necessary for running those commands.)

 * `gsh auto`: if the mission comes with an automatic script (`auto.sh`), this command will call it.
 This script is supposed to complete the mission and